pimalaya/himalaya/README.md

     mailboxes      Lists all available mailboxes
     read           Reads text bodies of an email reply          Answers to an email
-    search         Lists emails matching the given IMAP query write          Writes a new email
+    save           Saves a raw message in the given mailbox search         Lists emails matching the given IMAP query send           Sends a raw message
+    template       Generates a message template
+    write          Writes a new email
 ```